 You will need to activate your pass at a JR rail exchange office before you can use it.
 It has to be stamped and authenticated by a member of staff in order to be valid for travel.
 I went to the station at Tokyo Narita airport.

 - I used HyperDia.com to look up timetables and itineraries.
 You can select the types of train (or, incidentally, untick the Nozomi trains) you want or can travel on and view up to five different routes for your journey.

 - You can’t go through turnstiles with your JR Pass.
 You have to go head to the fare booth at either ends of the gate and show your pass to a JR employee.
 I’m only saying this to spare you from being that annoying westerner blocking the turnstiles while trying to swipe your pass (sadly, a true story).

 Whether or not the pass is worth it entirely depends on your itinerary.
-Some of my friends (hi Laurence, hi Benjamin!) went hiking in the Japanese Alps and paid a small fortune to get there, whereas my husband and I stuck to the main sights and didn’t have to pay extra.
 At this point, it really depends on the type of traveller you are.